① Visions and Dreams in 1000 UPM

 ① No signs of slowing

-Oldschool Grotesk is growing into an extensive type system.
-With three new widths, Compressed, Condensed and Compact, the family now comprises 40 individual fonts.
-The Classic styles were refined and revised in an act of balancing a steady rhythm with carefully placed offbeat punches.
+Oldschool Grotesk has grown into an extensive type system.
+With four distinct widths and corresponding italics, the family now comprises 80 individual fonts.
+From Classic to Compressed, all styles follow a steady rhythm with carefully placed offbeat punches.

 ② Variable Font

-All styles in a single font file.
-This new font format makes it possible to find just the right font style on an infinite spectrum.
-Fine-tune your preferred weight and width, or pick a pre-defined font instance as you would normally.
+All fonts in a single font file.
+The format makes it possible to find just the right parameters on an infinite spectrum.
+Fine-tune your preferred weight, width, and slant angle, or pick a pre-defined style as you would normally.
 This site was developed using a single Variable Font.

 ③ Features